cwi-swat/testing-dsls-with-dsls/README.md

 ### Rendering tests

-These tests are written using the `test ... with ... <form> renders as` format.
+These tests are written using the `test ... with ... <form> renders as [...]` format.
+In this case, the part between `[...]` represents a textual version of the resulting UI, reusing the actual syntax of answerable and computed questions to represented widgets.

 #### Examples